benjaminspringer98/dab-project-i/REFLECTION.md

   programming_assignments) could be passed
 - instead of short polling, which could spam the server with too many requests, if the interval is too small, websockets could be used
-- some endpoints send unnecessary data, when e.g. only the assignment id would be needed.
-Reducing the amount of data passed would increase the performance
+- some endpoints send unnecessary data, passing e.g. the user id.
+Reducing the amount of data passed would increase the performance.
+Here, e.g. a session could be used to track the user (which would be implemented together with a login system in a real use case)
 - Note: in the current implementation, the API is not secured.
 So in theory, anyone could update their own submission data.
 As the goal of this project is to focus on technologies relevant to scalability, this is intentional.
 In practice, additional mechanisms for securing the API should be in place, such as API keys.
 This adds more overhead though, which in turn will reduce performance.
-Therefore, paying attention to the points mentioned before is especially important in a practical scenario.
+Therefore, paying attention to the points on increasing performance mentioned above is especially important in a practical scenario.